jcolag/silver-bat-01-seeking-refuge/text/11-chase.md

 That's one down, seven to go.
 Piece of cake.
 Sure, just keep telling myself that.

-The second truck starts side-swiping the trailer, trying to disrupt Hliang's driving, but by the looks of it, she's been at this longer than I've been alive and so she isn't particularly shaken.
+The second truck starts side-swiping the trailer, trying to disrupt Hliang's driving, but by the looks of it, she's been at this longer than I've been alive, and so she isn't particularly shaken.
 "Please," she says emphatically, as if she can hear my thoughts.
 "I drove this baby across two hurricanes, an ice storm, and more flash floods than I can recall.
-Side-swiping is barely even a mild nuisance.
+Side-swiping is barely even a mild nuisance."

 I take a shot at them, confident that I learned some universal trick on the first truck right up until the driver changes speed and swerves in unexpected ways.
 I should've realized that they would learn from each other at least as fast as I'm trying to.